Skip to content

 21 Total Credits

-Students must complete 21 total credits across a range of academic disciplines, which include Environmental Studies, Ethnic Studies, Gender Studies, Communication, History, Anthropology, English, Philosophy, Geology, Atmospheric Science, and Biology.
-Please see the course catalog for the most up-to-date requirements.
+Students must complete 21 total credits across a range of academic disciplines*, including Environmental Studies, Ethnic, Gender and Disability Studies, Communication, History, Anthropology, English, Philosophy, Geology, Atmospheric Science, and Biology.

-*Eligible courses that have already been completed can be applied to the Certificate retroactively.
+*Talk to us about courses you already completed to see if they may be applied to the Certificate retroactively.

 EHUM 5000

 EHUM 5000 is the capstone course to complete the Certificate.
-This course synthesizes environmental justice theories and provides opportunities for students to practically apply their knowledge, test their skills, and take environmental and social action through community-engaged projects.
-The capstone is held during spring, so students should plan enrollment accordingly.
+This spring term course synthesizes environmental justice theories and provides opportunities for students to practically apply their knowledge, test their skills, and take environmental and social action through community-engaged projects.